A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 The Role of Infection Transmission

-Hot tubs create an environment where the risk can be elevated when transmitting infections.
+Hot tubs create an environment where the risk of transmitting infections can be elevated.
 The warm water and the presence of various individuals may increase the chances of exposure to infectious agents.

 However, it’s important to note that STDs are primarily transmitted through sexual activities involving direct contact with bodily fluids.
 The risk is relatively low in hot tubs compared to intimate sexual encounters.